jamestomasino/visibleconsole.js/README.md

 * Optimized logging code via document.createElement and appendChild instead of innerHTML
 * Center on screen on startup
 * Removed iFrame hack for restoring console.
 Console logs and errors pass through to browser properly now.
+* Passive logging enabled (track logs while VisibleConsole is not enabled)

 ##### v0.3 #####